June 1, 1974: Content

 The cover photograph was taken by Mick Rock in the foyer of the Rainbow Theatre shortly before the concert began.
 The wry stare between John Cale (right) and Kevin Ayers is said to be explained by the fact that Cale had caught Ayers sleeping with his wife the night before the show.
 The couple would divorce the next year.

+A collage of John Cale, Nico, Kevin Ayers, and Brian Eno performing at London's Rainbow Theatre on 1 June 1974.

 Other songs that were performed but did not make the LP include Ayers' "I've Got a Hard-On for You Baby" (with Cale on backing vocals), Cale's "Buffalo Ballet" and "Gun", and Nico's "Janitor of Lunacy" and her rendition of "Das Lied der Deutschen".

 Nico’s performance of "Das Lied der Deutschen" was released as a bonus track on the 2012 reissue of her 1974 album The End....

 Critical reception

 Robert Christgau wrote of the record in Christgau's Record Guide: Rock Albums of the Seventies (1981):

 "The highlights of a concert organized by genial eccentric Kevin Ayers (ex-Soft Machine, but he got out when the getting was good), this offers one side of Ayers's genially eccentric songs and one of Eno singing Eno songs at full volume (note demonic cackle) and John Cale singing an Elvis Presley song at full volume (note lupine howl).
 And also, oh well, Nico singing 'The End.'
 But if there's gotta be art-rock, Lord, let it be like this."